 The Staybridge Suites site was used prior for an oil recovery center, street and drive-in movie theater, warranting septic and storage tanks be remediated throughout.
 The decision to continue with construction through the winter required the additional excavation of soil, including shale imports to provide an accessible site.
 And exterior work meant scaffolding would need to be enclosed and heated in order to stay on schedule.

-The greatest concern however, was the structure of the building itself.
+The greatest concern however, was the structure of the hotel building itself.
 Because it included an exceptionally large wood frame, all straps, hold downs, clamps, and other critical components had to be installed with the greatest precision.
-Our teams instituted an intensive program to check that every component was fitted properly and contained the appropriate number of fasteners before proceeding with construction on the upper floors.
+Our teams instituted an intensive program to check that every component was fitted properly and contained the appropriate number of fasteners before proceeding with hotel’s construction on the upper floors.

 Sq ft 74,422

 “We got to know them on a first name basis, they responded to our requests in a timely manner…We were nearing the end of the contract of the first Staybridge Suites and there was no doubt that we wanted to sign on with them for a second hotel, the Hilton Garden Inn.”

 - Bruce Hoegg, Area General Manager, Hilton Garden Inn & Staybridge Suites.